WowzaMediaSystems/wse-example-ad-insertion/README.md

 ## Usage
 Now you can make ad break requests in the live stream.

-1. In Wowza Streaming Engine Manger, start the stream source for the **live** application to begin your live streaming broadcast.
+1. In Wowza Streaming Engine Manager, start the stream source for the **live** application to begin your live streaming broadcast.

 2. When you want to insert an ad into the live stream, use a command-line tool such as Terminal to make an HTTP POST call to the Wowza Streaming Engine instance.
 The base resource for the request is the URL-encoded VAST ad URL.
 For example,
 ```